 As one of the true wonders of this world, identical twins are a miracle of Mother Nature and genetics coming together.
 Seemingly in a league of their own, you might be surprised to discover that there's even more amazingness than you thought when it comes to being a twin.
+Even if you're part of a set of identical twins, facts like these might surprise you.

 1. Identical Twins Don't Always Look Alike